-Scottish Book Trust has secured permission from publishers for books included in the Bookbug Bags and Baby box in 2021 to be used as part of LIVE online Bookbug Sessions by local Bookbug Session Leaders across Scotland until March 2022.
+Scottish Book Trust has secured permission from publishers for books included in the Bookbug Bags and Baby box in 2021 and 2022 to be used as part of LIVE online Bookbug Sessions by local Bookbug Session Leaders across Scotland.

 If you wish to keep these sessions as recordings online, we would need extra permission to do so (unless indicated below):

 - Amazing Baby: Peek-a-boo Baby by Emma Dodd (Templar)

 - Don't Worry, Little Crab by Chris Haughton (Walker Books)